 Vitka Kempner was born in Kalish, Poland on the Polish-German border, in 1922.
 When Germany invaded Poland in 1939, Kalish fell and Vitka escaped to Vilna, Lithuania.
 In 1941, Germany launched Operation Barbarossa, attacking the Soviet Union and neighboring countries.
-Vilna was soon occupied, with the Jews forced into a ghetto.
-Hearing the rumors about the death camps, Vitka decided to take her destiny into her own hands.
+Vilna was soon occupied, and the Jews were forced into a ghetto.
+Hearing the rumors about the death camps, Vitka decided to take destiny into her own hands.

-Vitka was responsible for the FPO's first act of sabotage, smuggling a homemade bomb out of the ghetto and blowing up a Nazi train line.
+Vitka was responsible for the FPO's first act of sabotage: smuggling a homemade bomb out of the ghetto and blowing up a Nazi train line.
 The group began to arm themselves, smuggling weapons through the sewer system.
 Eventually, Vitka became one of Abba's chief lieutenants; they would marry after the war.

 After a failed uprising, Vitka helped the FPO to evacuate much of the population through the sewer system to the surrounding forests.
 Several of the escapees became soldiers in their unit.